sstsimulator/sst-macro/docs/manual/manual.md

 Parallel simulation speedups are likely to be modest for small runs.
 Speeds are best with serious congestion or heavy interconnect traffic.
 Weak scaling is usually achievable with 100-500 simulated MPI ranks per logical process.
-Even without speedup, parallel simulation can certainly be useful in overcoming memory constraints, expanding the maximum memory footprint.
+Even without speedup, parallel simulation can certainly be useful in overcoming memory constraints.

 ### Section 2.7: Debug Output<a name="sec:dbgoutput"></a>